-- 1. Discuss with your students how people use their senses to discover things in their environment.
+- Discuss with your students how people use their senses to discover things in their environment.
 Ask the students what senses they use when they observe things.
 Discuss the advantages and limitations of each of the five senses (sight, sound, touch, smell, taste). - 2.
 Ask the students the following question: Why do objects look different when magnified? - 3.
 Then discuss with your students why the GLOBE students needed a magnifying lens in the Discoveries at Willow Creek book.
-Tell them that they are going to learn how to use a magnifying lens so they can use it as a tool when making observations. - 4.
-Pass out a sheet of paper (scrap will do!) to each student.
-Show them how to fold it into quarters.
+Tell students that, like the kids in the story, they are going to learn how to use a magnifying lens to make observations. - 4.
+Pass out a sheet of paper and ruler to each student.
+Show them how to fold the paper into quarters.
 On the inside corner (where there are no edges), have students make a mark one centimeter along the edge in each direction.
 Then have the students cut out the area between the marks.
 This will create a square hole in the middle of the paper.
-Note for younger students: Have younger students put their thumb over the inner corner and trace around it with a pencil.
-Then they should cut this out and it will make a window for them to look through that is roughly the same size. - 5.
-Have the students hold the hole in front of one eye and look closely around them - at their hands, shoes, clothes, pencil, etc. Ask the students if they notice anything different about what they are observing.
+Note for younger students: omit the ruler and instead have students put their thumbs over the inner corner and trace around it with a pencil.
+Then they should cut this out and it will make a window for them to look through that is roughly the same size.